CJGreig/QGIS-Documentation/docs/training_manual/create_vector_data/topo_editing.rst

 |LS| Feature Topology
 ======================================================================

-Topology is defined as the spatial relationships between neighbouring features.
+Topology in simple terms refers to the shared vertices/nodes and edges adjacent polygon features,and connectivity between line features.
 Topology is a useful aspect of vector data layers, because it minimizes errors such as overlap or gaps.
+If you look at our polygon datasets, only 'ELC_campus' has feature topology.
+The other polygon datasets represent stand alone features that do not share any nodes or edges.
+The line features, 'rivers' and 'roads' also have feature topology, as various features are connected creating a network.

-For example: if two features share a border, and you edit the border using topology, then you won't need to edit first one feature, then another, and carefully line up the borders so that they match.
+Topological editing is useful when two features share a border, because when you edit the border of one feature, the border of the other feature will automatically update.
+That way you won't need to edit first one feature, then another, and carefully line up the borders so that they match.
 Instead, you can edit their shared border and both features will change at the same time.